CuberrChen/VoxelNet/README_EN.md

 ```

 Setting Notes.

-If the gradient accumulation option is to be turned on for training.
+1\If the gradient accumulation option is to be turned on for training.
 - The decay_steps of the learning rate is set according to the total steps corresponding to the batch size after **gradient accumulation**.
 - train_config.steps is set according to the total steps corresponding to the initial batch size when **no gradient accrual is applied**.

+2\The configuration file should be placed in voxelnet/configs/***.py

 ## 5 Quick Start